awesomephant/blog/posts/2020-03-01-laser-acrylic.md

 Say you wanted to letterpress-print photographic (i.e raster) images.

-In my understanding the traditional way of doing this would be to make (or more likely pay a company to make) an etched plate.
-These are made by applying a photo-sensitive coat to the plate, then exposing it either through a film or using a specialised plate-maker (the latter saves you from having to produce a film negative).
+In my understanding the traditional way of doing this would be to make (or more likely pay a company to make) an etched printing plate.
+These are made by applying a photo-sensitive coat to a metal plate, then exposing it either through a film or using a specialised plate maker (the latter saves you from having to produce a film negative).

-Plates are made from different materials, including copper (the most expensive, but also the most durable), zink (less expensive) and, more recently, polymer materials.
-(FN: There seems to be a growing scene around the photo-polymer plate process.
-There is a whole book on it.
-From what I understand, this is also the process that Erik Spiekerman uses at p89 in Berlin to print entire books.
-They also have some kind of home-built platemaker.
-There isn't much information about it available, but it basically looks like an x/y plotter with a UV light attached to it)
+Plates are made from different materials, including copper (the most expensive, but also the most durable), zink (less expensive) and, more recently, polymer materials.[^1]

-The plates are manufactured to a precise thickness, so you can mount them on these specialised mounting blocks by driving nails right through the plate into wooden dowels inside the block.
+The plates are manufactured to a precise thickness, so you can mount them on specialised mounting blocks by driving nails right through the plate into wooden dowels inside the block.

 Etched plates are great: The prints are crisp, the detail is great (plate makers have north of 1000dpi) and outside of industrial printing they basically last forever.
 But they're also expensive, and the fact that you have to commission them means you can't really experiment very quickly.